uva-cs/cs4102-s22/homework/index.md

     * [Python package](../unita/programming/python.zip)
     * [Java package](../unita/programming/java.zip)
     * [C++ package](../unita/programming/cpp.zip)
 * Due date: Friday, Mar.
 4, 11:30pm.
-Submit to Gradescope
+Submit to Gradescope.  **Submissions will open Wed, Feb 16.**
     * **Note:** Gradescope will only run tests for and grade your first **10** submissions.
 It's important to plan your algorithm before coding and write your own test cases.
     * Only submit your **ClosestPair** and supplement files (if needed).
 You do not need to submit your test cases or Main file.
 ### Basic Homework

 #### A2Basic: Sorting, Divide and Conquer, Recurrences